velartrill/velartrill.github.io/orig/spirals/cohesion/damage-control.md

 >
 > Comrade Cassil Tegvari is currently in Shevran custody.
 She is unharmed and will remain so.
 She has already been cleared for release, which is scheduled at M7H tonight; on this point, no action is necessary.
 >
 > Comrade Niltar Tegvari's safety is not a Shevran matter.
-Your concerns have been forwarded to the appropriate authorities with all due urgency.
+Your concerns have been forwarded to the appropriate authorities with all due dispatch.
 If proper action is not taken on this point, such laxity will, as in the general case, be a matter of greatest concern to this agency, and we urge you to monitor the situation closely if you believe such a risk exists.
 Alternately, if you do not presently have the operational capacity to take responsibility for such a task but believe it necessary, the matter will be delegated appropriately upon your request.
 >
 > The arresting authority in the matter of Comrade Cassil asks that I convey her deepest sympathy and regret to Comrade Niltar for the emotional harm unintentionally inflicted upon her.
 She has filed this inquiry for administrative review, and it may be used to improve standard custodial procedures to reduce the likelihood of a similar incident taking place in the future.
 >